ViewBridge: Curriculum Knowledge Distillation for Activity View-Invariance Under Extreme Viewpoint Changes: ViewBridge

 \subsection{Cross-view knowledge distillation}

-While existing work learns information shared across multiple viewpoints, we seek to enrich features from impoverished or occluded viewpoints with information from viewpoints that better observe the ongoing objects and actions.
-Given our view rankings, we design a knowledge-distillation objective that distills information from better-rank views into lower-rank views.
+Whereas existing work learns information \emph{shared} across viewpoints, we seek to enrich features from impoverished or occluded viewpoints with information from viewpoints having \emph{better visibility} of ongoing actions and objects.
+Given a ranking of view quality (to be described in Sec.~\ref{sec:camera_ranking}), we design an objective that distills knowledge from higher quality views into poorer quality views.